VinczeChris-FS/ProjectPortfolio3/README.md

 ## Project Overview

 This project is a music search app that performs a global search for Artists, Albums, and Tracks from Spotify and uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api/).
-This project contains both a front-end and back-end and uses OAuth 2.0 JSON Web Tokens (JWTs) for user authorization.
+This project contains both a front-end and back-end and uses OAuth 2.0 JSON Web Tokens (JWTs) for user authorization.I

 ## Prerequisites

 - NodeJS >= v16.16.0
 - NPM >= v8.11.0
-- Brew >= v3.6.14 (if MacOS)
-- MySQL Server >= v8.0.29
+- MongoDB Compass >= v1.33.1
 - Chrome/Firefox/Safari/Edge >= Latest 2 major versions

 ## Getting Started